-This year I am restyling your home, room by room so we can get down to the nitty-gritty details and tips on how to have the most stylish home in the neighbourhood!
-June is all about your living room and we are going to create a space that will make your friends and family envious!
+This year I am restyling your home, room by room so we can really get down to the nitty gritty details and tips on how to have the most stylish home in the neighbourhood!
+May is all about your Laundry and we are going to create a space that will make your friends and family envious!
 The laundry is often disregarded as the messy dumping ground that’s always hidden, but we are going to transform this dungeon into a beautiful extension of your home.

 The first and most important step is planning!
 The laundry will never be the largest room in your home, in most cases, it’s the smallest, which is ironic seeing as it is one of the hardest working rooms in most households.
 The key is understanding that there’s no point in having a beautiful laundry that can’t function the way you need it to.
 You need to style this room so you have enough space for washing, ironing, folding and drying while moving around comfortably, so you don’t suffocate in your kid’s dirty rugby socks!